NBA 2K22: Soundtrack

 The NBA 2K22 soundtrack features hip-hop, pop and rock songs.
 This version of NBA 2K is the first of the series to update its soundtrack as music gets released.
 This feature of the game is called "First Friday's" and new music from the day's top artists and new artists will be released.

 Reception

-NBA 2K22 received "generally favorable" reviews from critics, according to Metacritic compared to NBA 2K20 and NBA 2K21.
+NBA 2K22 received "generally favorable" reviews from critics, according to Metacritic.
+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K22 for "Sports Game of the Year".